mosra/magnum-bindings/doc/python/magnum.platform.rst

     While concrete implementations of :py:`Application` and
-    :py:`WindowlessApplication` classes are available in the submodules, there's a convenience logic importing the most fitting implementation that's available directly into the :py:`platform` module, meaning you can do just this without having to think about a particular implementation, for example:
+    :py:`WindowlessApplication` classes are available in the submodules, there's a convenience logic importing the most fitting implementation that's available directly into the `platform` module, meaning you can do just this without having to think about a particular implementation, for
+    example:

     .. code:: py